 Once the wine has reached the desired temperature, additional ingredients can be added to enhance the flavors.
 This can include spices, herbs, fruits, or even sugar, depending on the desired outcome.
 These ingredients are usually added during the cooking process and simmered together with the wine to infuse their flavors into the mixture.

-See also How long to cook tyson chicken tenders in oven
+See also How long do you cook pork chops in the oven

 It is important to note that the addition of certain ingredients, such as pork or pork-based products, would make the cooked wine non-halal.
 Muslims who adhere to halal dietary restrictions would need to ensure that only halal ingredients are used in the cooking process.